kangsLee/VueFire6Pack-Demo/README.md

 ## Deploy

-> You want to deploy using firebase hosting?
+>  Do you want to deploy using firebase hosting?

 ```bash
 # install firebase-tools